 While spending is increasing, it is not doing so at the rate required to match growing costs, leading to underfunding.
 This dramatically impacts service provision and healthcare systems’ ability to deliver for their service users.

-Exploring the core challenges associated with underfunding
+Exploring the core challenges associated with healthcare underfunding

-Underfunding results in several issues that affect performance across an entire healthcare system.
+Underfunding in healthcare results in several issues that affect performance across an entire healthcare system.
 Though there will be slight regional variations in how these challenges manifest in different countries, they typically apply to most underfunded healthcare systems.

 Staff shortages